SalmaLilad/ML--Police_Search_Project/README.md

 ---

 ###  Project Overview
 This project investigates  **patterns in police stop data** and uncover potential bias in police search decisions using open-source stop data.
-Through **data visualization** and **machine learning models**, it predicts whether a *person was searched* based on demographics, violation type, and stop reason.

 By applying machine learning to real-world law enforcement data, it aims to reveal correlations between **stop reasons, race, vehicle searches, and precincts**, highlighting both predictive power and fairness concerns.

 Built as part of the University of Minnesota 2025 Basic Machine Learning Summer Camp **Capstone Project**, it explores fairness and real-world applications of AI in social data.